-As at 31 December 2023, the Executive and Risk Management for Sustainability Committee consisted of the following.
+As at 31 December 2024, the Executive and Risk Management for Sustainability Committee consisted of the following.

 Name-Surname Position

 1. Mr. Chanet Sangarayakul Chairman

-2. Mr. Somsak Viriyapipat Member
+2. Mr. Somsak Viriyapipat Member of the Executive and Risk Management

+for Sustainability Committee

-3. Mr. Pisun Sirisuksakulchai Member
+3. Mr. Pisun Sirisuksakulchai Member of the Executive and Risk Management

+for Sustainability Committee

-4. Mr. Bordin Sangarayakul Member
+4. Mr. Bordin Sangarayakul Member of the Executive and Risk Management

+for Sustainability Committee